MeganEDuffy/MeganEDuffy.github.io/content/favorites.md

 - The [Brockman Memorial Tree Tour](http://www.cfr.washington.edu/BrockmanTreeTour/) of the University of Washington Seattle campus (not yet including the gum trees by the Marine Sciences Building, but do check those out!)

 - [Beaver dam 'analogues'](http://www.okanoganhighlands.org/restoration/myers-creek): a Myers Creek, WA restoration project by the Okanogan Highlands Alliance.

+- [Dear Data](http://www.dear-data.com/): a year-long collaborative 'quotidian' data visualization project from Giogia Lupi and Stefanie Posavec.

+- The [Seattle Poetic Grid](https://seattlepoeticgrid.com/): from Seattle's first Civic Poet (2015-2017) [Claudia Castro Luna](http://www.castroluna.com/), an interactive map of poetry all over the city.
+"We live in the city and the city lives in us".

+- [Flukebook](https://www.flukebook.org/): cataloging humpback whale encounters with machine learning!